Starting the Financial Aid Application Process

 Gather financial documents needed to complete the Free Application for Federal Student Aid:

-- Social Security Number and Driver's License (or state ID) for you and your parent(s) if you are a dependent student
+- Social Security Number and Driver's License (or state ID) for you, and for your parent(s) if you are a dependent student

 - If you are not a U.S. citizen, documentation of your eligible noncitizen status